Gravitationally localized states of two neutral fermions interacting with a Higgs field: Equations of motion

 Extremizing the action (\ref{eqnAction}) with respect to the spinor $\Psi$, the metric $g_{\mu\nu}$, and the Higgs field $h$, gives respectively the Dirac, Einstein, and Higgs equations:

-We seek static, spherically symmetric solutions to this coupled system, corresponding to energy eigenstates.
-Using the usual spherical polar coordinate system $(t,r,\theta,\phi)$, the metric, viewed by an inertial observer at spatial infinity, can be written as
+where $T_{\mu\nu}$ is the stress-energy tensor.
+For simplicity, we seek static, spherically symmetric solutions to this coupled system, corresponding to energy eigenstates.
+Using the usual spherical polar coordinate system $(t,r,\theta,\phi)$, the metric can be written as

 where the forms of the metric fields $T(r)$ and $A(r)$ are to be determined.
 For the fermionic sector, the simplest case compatible with spherical symmetry is that of two fermions arranged in a singlet state.
-The appropriate ansatz for the spinor wavefunction in this case is stated in \cite{FSY1999original}, and takes the following form:
+The appropriate ansatz for the spinor wavefunction in this case is stated in ref.\ \cite{FSY1999original}, and takes the following form:

-The two fermions, identified by their value of $a\in\{1,2\}$, are assumed to have a common energy $\omega$, with their wavefunctions differing only via the two-component basis vectors $e_1=(1,0)^T$ and $e_2=(0,1)^T$.
+A detailed discussion of the rationale behind this expression can be found in ref.~\cite{Blazquez2020ansatz}.
+Here, the two fermions, identified by their value of $a\in\{1,2\}$, are assumed to have a common energy $\omega$, with their wavefunctions differing only via the two-component basis vectors $\chi_1=(1,0)^\mathrm{T}$ and $\chi_2=(0,1)^\mathrm{T}$.
 The radial dependence of the spinor is controlled by the unknown fermion fields $\alpha(r)$ and $\beta(r)$, which can be identified, in the non-relativistic limit, with the fermion and anti-fermion parts of the wavefunction respectively.